-If you’re a professional copywriter, you’ve probably wondered if Grammarly Premium is worth the price tag.
+If you’re a professional writer, you’ve probably wondered if Grammarly Premium is worth it.
 It’s a significant investment for an app that checks grammar and spelling—things you’ve already mastered through blood, sweat, and a million revisions over the course of your career.

-I’m embarrassed to admit that I overlooked Grammarly’s paid subscription for years due to this mindset.
-I signed up for the premium plan two weeks ago, and I’m stunned at how helpful it has been in my day-to-day.
-My only regret is that I didn’t make the switch sooner.
+I’m embarrassed to admit that I overlooked Grammarly's paid subscription for years due to this mindset.
+I signed up for the premium plan six months ago, and I'm still stunned at how helpful Grammarly has been in my day-to-day workflows.

 “Missing period.
 Add a comma here.
 Duplicate word.”